efdevcon/DIPs/DIPs/DIP-71.md

 ### Resource Requirements from DevConnect Organizers

 **Communication Support**
-- Promote the AgoraxDevConnect landing pag eon DevConnect’s social media channels before and during the event to encourage participation.
+- Promote the landing page on DevConnect’s social media channels before and during the event to encourage participation.
 - Share conversation links in official DevConnect group chats to invite attendees to join the discussions.

 **On-Site Promotion**